Azure/alzlib/README.md

 See the examples in the `integrationtest/examples_test.go` file for usage examples.

+We recommend adding `.alzlib` to your `.gitignore` file to avoid committing the library to your repository.

+## Configuration

+The module uses the following environment variables:

+- `ALZLIB_DIR`: The local temporary directory where the libraries will be cloned.
+Default is `.alzlib`
+- `ALZLIB_LIBRARY_GIT_URL`: The URL of the Azure Landing Zones Library repository.
+Default is `github.com/Azure/Azure-Landing-Zones-Library`

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a